ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 $$
 .

-Now, for the understanding of entropy, think of the most "impure" case where the probabilities for each label are identical, i.e. <br>
+Now, think of the most "impure" case where the probabilities for every label are identical, i.e.

 $$
 q_{k}=\frac{1}{K}\; for\; k=1,2,\cdots ,K
 $$

 Then, Kullback-Leibler divergence from
 $$
 q